dreamportdev/Osdev-Notes/06_Userspace/02_Switching_Modes.md

 The code is stored in the `.data` section, and as you can see in this case is very trivial, and its binary is just two bytes: `eb fe`.

 * Assign those two bytes in a `char` array somewhere in our code.
-* Now we can map the address of variable containing the program to a userspace memory location, and pass assign this pointer as the new `rip` value for the userspace thread.(how to do it is left as exercise).
+* Now we can map the address of the variable containing the program to a userspace memory location, and assign this pointer as the new `rip` value for the userspace thread (how to do it is left as exercise).

 In this way the function being executed by the thread will be a userspace executable address containing an infinite loop.
-If the scheduler keep switching between the idle thread and this  thread, well everything should be working fine.
+If the scheduler keep switching between the idle thread and this  thread, well everything is be working as expected.

 ### Actually Getting to User Mode